-CEO and C-Suite executive transitions come in several varieties.
+CEO and C-suite executive transitions come in several varieties.
 The meltdown of Ozy Media following the COO’s impersonating a YouTube executive in a call with Goldman Sachs is at the extreme end.
 Most executive transitions are predictable affairs.
-But one trend complicating communicating CEO transitions to stakeholders is that CEO and C-Suite tenures are getting shorter.
-For CEOs that stands at an average of five years, and overall, the tenure across the C-Suite is even lower.
+But one trend complicating communicating CEO transitions to stakeholders is that CEO and C-suite tenures are getting shorter.
+For CEOs, that stands at an average of five years.
+Overall, the tenure across the C-suite is even lower.
 The numbers vary by sector, but not by much.
 Clearly, being a corporate leader isn’t easy.
 Change is a constant within and around the organization.

 Here are three best practices in how to handle communicating CEO transitions:

 Andrew Cuomo squandered his ethical moment, which is simply defined as putting the victim’s interests first and recognizing in a timely way that neither power nor privilege is more important than “doing the right thing.”
 The “right thing” varies in type and urgency, but if you don’t recognize the opportunity and the obligation—or do but choose to ignore it—the moment in which you need to be seen as ethically centered is squandered and will pass.
-Indeed, when corporate leaders fail to step up and into the fire of these moments, the long-term impact on the integrity of the individuals and the organization is deeply corrosive.
+Indeed, when corporate leaders fail to step up and into the fire of these moments, the long-term impact on the integrity of the individuals and the organizations is deeply corrosive.

 Get in touch to see how we can help with communicating major corporate critical events, including CEO transitions.